When you think of Venice, the first thing that springs to mind is the vast system of canals that connect the city’s 118 islands.

 One of my favourite reasons to visit Venice Lido beach is to escape the hustle and bustle of Venice’s main centre.

-Venice is known to be over crowded, especially during peak seasons yet the beaches are relatively unknown so you’ll get some much deserved peace and quiet with the sea breeze and away from thousands of selfie sticks.
+Venice is known to be over crowded, especially during peak seasons.
+The beaches are relatively unknown so provide a great way to break up a few days in Venice with some much deserved peace and quiet.
+You can finally escape the selfie sticks!

 As well as visiting the beach, I can recommend exploring the rest of Lido.
 Its got a great local feel with many family businesses and some beautiful green areas too.